|Nutritional Guidelines (per serving)|

 - 6 to 8 meaty beef short ribs, bone-in, about 3 to 4 pounds

-- 1/4 teaspoon freshly ground black pepper (plus more, to taste)
+- 1/4 teaspoon freshly ground black pepper (or more, to taste)

 - 2 tablespoons vegetable oil